-I hope you can browse these scrap yarn patterns and find some inspiration for those leftover bits of yarn you have in your stash.
+I hope you can grab your crochet hooks, browse these scrap yarn patterns and find some inspiration for those leftover bits of yarn you have in your stash.
 Be sure to save your favorites to Pinterest!

 The Bria Crochet Washcloth Pattern looks lovely in Red Heart’s variegated Scrubby Smoothie Cotton yarn.
 The subtle texture makes a beautiful crochet cloth and is an essential for cleaning.
 The Bria Washcloth crochets up well with 100% cotton yarn as it is washer and dryer friendly.
 This free pattern includes a helpful video tutorial.

 A true stash buster the Happy Scrappy Sweater from Carroway Crochet will keep you cozy and lighten your basket of all those random bits of yarn!
 This easy crochet sweater is perfect for all those yarn colors.
 This yarn uses a variety of simple stitches like single and double crochet.

 This Colorblock Cowl crochet pattern is the perfect summer stash buster.
 Just one skein of yarn (or less!) will crochet this cowl.
 This easy to crochet cowl is also easy to customize making it great to fit any yarn you have on hand.

 Learn how to crochet the Larksfoot Lovey.
 Use scraps of yarn to create a stunning striped lovey pattern.
 Crochet this small lovey onto a maple wood ring for a sweet gift.
 This small project doesn't take much scrap yarn at all.